Careers ServiceAbout the Careers Service

 We have a dedicated Careers and Employability Consultant for each of the four faculties here at Strathclyde University.
 Visit our Meet the team page to find out more.

-Our technical support team will get back to you as soon as possible.
+Our technical support team will get back to you as soon as possible to resolve any issues.

 To help book the most appropriate appointment for you, our Information Team may ask a number of questions.
 These can include, "Can you tell me what you wish to discuss with the consultant?".
 Try to be as specific as possible.
 Please understand that they are asking these questions to help you - they are not being nosey!